Travel Guide: Planning a Trip to Ireland

 First of all, there is that warm Irish hospitality.
 Pop into a local pub, grab a pint of the “black stuff”, and before you know it you will be chatting away with a local or hearing a grand story from the bartender!
 If you are lucky, perhaps there will be a band playing traditional music and by the end of the night everyone will be singing along together.

 Dublin is a must-visit for travelers to Ireland with so much to see and do.
-But renting a car to get out of the city and explore the quintessential countryside is a necessity for you to get the real Ireland experience.
+But renting a car in Ireland to get out of the city and explore the quintessential countryside is a necessity for you to get the real Ireland experience.
 Take a drive around the famous peninsulas, and if you are brave enough…peek your head over the edge of a dramatic cliff!

 Interactive Ireland Map